Have you ever wondered if Heaven is a real place? If so, I strongly encourage you to read this article.

 After the phone call I immediately thought about how the Apostle Paul indicated that he had seen third heaven and characterized the place as “paradise”:

 “(2) I knew a man in Christ above fourteen years ago, (whether in the body, I cannot tell; or whether out of the body, I cannot tell: God knoweth;) such an one caught up to the third heaven.
 (3) And I knew such a man, (whether in the body, or out of the body, I cannot tell: God knoweth;) (4) How that he was caught up into paradise, and heard unspeakable words, which it is not lawful for a man to utter.”
 (2 Corinthians 12:2-4)

-The Lord allowed my grandmother to have several more hours of life so that she could have the opportunity to say goodbye to people in my family.
-My grandmother passed away in the early afternoon on Saturday, March 7.
-I was told that my grandmother passed away very peacefully and did not suffer as the individual in my grandmother’s dream promised her.
+The Lord allowed my grandmother to have several more hours of life so that she could say goodbye to people in my family.
+She passed away in the early afternoon on Saturday, March 7.

 I was told she passed away very peacefully and did not suffer as the person in her dream promised her.

 I did not cry when I heard the news of my grandmother’s passing and I honestly was not upset.
 I was actually quite calm to the point where you would have no idea that someone important in my family had just died unless I told you.

 - The main reason why I was calm is that I know my grandmother went to Heaven and I know that I will be reunited with her someday.